George Washington Carver: Rise to fame

 The American industrialist, farmer, and inventor William C. Edenborn of Winn Parish, Louisiana, grew peanuts on his demonstration farm.
 He consulted with Carver.

 In 1916, Carver was made a member of the Royal Society of Arts in England, one of only a handful of Americans at that time to receive this honor.
 Carver's promotion of peanuts gained him the most notice.

 By 1920, the U.S. peanut farmers were being undercut by low prices on imported peanuts from the Republic of China.
 In 1921, peanut farmers and industry representatives planned to appear at Congressional hearings to ask for a tariff.
 Based on the quality of Carver's presentation at their convention, they asked the African-American professor to testify on the tariff issue before the Ways and Means Committee of the United States House of Representatives.

-Due to segregation, it was highly unusual for an African American to appear as an expert witness at Congress representing European-American industry and farmers.
-Southern congressmen, reportedly shocked at Carver's arriving to testify, were said to have mocked him.
-As he talked about the importance of the peanut and its uses for American agriculture, the committee members repeatedly extended the time for his testimony.
-The Fordney–McCumber Tariff of 1922 was passed including one on imported peanuts.
-Carver's testifying to Congress made him widely known as a public figure.
+Due to segregation, it was highly unusual for an African American to appear as an expert witness, but Carver appeared and unpacked numerous exhibits and samples to make his case for greater food and industrial uses for the peanut.
+Southern congressmen mocked him, but as he talked about the importance of the peanut and its uses for American agriculture and manufacturing, committee members repeatedly extended the time for his testimony.
+The Fordney–McCumber Tariff was enacted in 1922, and included a duty on imported peanuts.
+Carver's testimony, including samples of peanut milk, peanut flour, industrial dyes made from peanuts, and other peanut-based products, made him widely known as a public figure.